pyros-dev/catkin_pip/README.md

 =======

 - [] check if suitable to have catkin always look into site-packages by default, it would avoid this code to hack `_setup_util.py` in each workspace
-- [] multiple packages using catkin_pure_python in same workspace should find each other in the right order and avoid pip version error...
+- [] multiple packages using catkin_pip in same workspace should find each other in the right order and avoid pip version error...
 - [] debian packaging.
 Not sure yet if this is even suitable/possible without huge changes...